nhantrichuyenanh/WIP-YT-Profile-Card-Info/README.md

 > [!IMPORTANT]
 > Considering YouTube is constantly changing its DOM structure, CSS classes, and the fact that there's no API solution, this add-on will probably never see the light of the day.
+> **Update Sep 1st, 2025:** I've been made aware of YouTube's internal API, Innertube, that can reliably fetch Profile Card data and has no quota!
+The problem is that it's undocumented (internal API duh) so I have no idea how to use it. `POST: https://www.youtube.com/youtubei/v1/account/get_profile_card`
+> If anyone can reverse engineer this API, please make an issue!

 ## What is this [add-on](https://addons.mozilla.org/firefox/addon/wip-yt-profile-card-info)?
 This is a browser extension designed to make [Profile Cards](https://support.google.com/youtube/answer/9409333) useful by extracting data from it and displaying that data below YouTube comments' handles as info boxes.